Algebraic characterizations of homeomorphisms between algebraic varieties: Subintegrality, weak normalization and seminormalization

 \begin{prop} Let $Y\to X$ be a dominant morphism between algebraic varieties over $k$.
 Let $Z$ be an intermediate variety between $X$ and $Y$.
 Then $Z\to X$ is finite if and only if it factorizes $X_Y'\to X$. \end{prop}

-We describe now an elementary construction of the seminormalization of an affine algebraic variety in another one.
+We describe now an elementary construction of the seminormalization and the weak normalization of an affine algebraic variety in another one.
 Let $Y\to X$ be a dominant morphism between affine algebraic varieties over $k$.
-We want to check that the ring $A=k[X]^{+}_{k[Y]}$ is the coordinate ring of an algebraic variety.
-We know that the morphism $X_Y'\to X$ is finite by Proposition \ref{PUnormalization}, so we can apply next Lemma \ref{lemintermed} to the extensions
+We want to check that the rings $A_1=k[X]^{+}_{k[Y]}$ and $A_2=k[X]^*_{k[Y]}$ are coordinate rings of algebraic varieties.
+We know that the morphism $X_Y'\to X$ is finite by Proposition \ref{PUnormalization}, so we can apply Lemma \ref{lemintermed} below to the extensions

 to conclude.

 \begin{lem} Let $\pi:Y\to X$ be a finite morphism between affine algebraic varieties over $k$.
 Let $A$ be a ring such that $k[X]\subset A\subset k[Y]$.
 Then $A$ is the coordinate ring of a unique affine algebraic variety over $k$ and $\pi$ factorizes through this variety. \end{lem}